ALL-FEM: Agentic Large Language models Fine-tuned for Finite Element Methods: Evaluation Methodology and Results

-To evaluate the performance of the agentic frameworks, we prepare a reference solution for each question using our domain expertise.
-If the solution produced by the framework matches the reference solution, we mark it as correct.
-To perform the comparison, we plot the reference solution and the agentic framework solution on the same plot and consider that they match if they are indistinguishable at the scale of the plot.
-In all other cases, including when the code does not execute, the solution is marked as incorrect.
-While it is possible to use alternative correctness criteria (e.g., setting a maximum relative error with respect to a suitable norm), the options we evaluated were more intrusive on the agentic framework, so we decided not to pursue them.
 We quantify the performance of each agentic framework using accuracy, defined as the number of correctly solved questions divided by the total number of questions.
 Fig.~\ref{fig: Results_by_difficulty} shows the performance of our agentic frameworks across the different levels of difficulty, depicting the results of the two-agent frameworks with green fonts and the results of the multi-agent framework with blue fonts.
 The agentic frameworks are identified by the name of the LLM that writes the code.
 For reference, we also include the results of GPT-5 Thinking (black fonts).
 Fig.~\ref{fig: Results_by_subject} shows the results of the two-agent frameworks, the multi-agent framework, and GPT-5 grouped by physics category.